VirtualMe64/aoc-hardcaml/README.md

 ### Day 1

-The Day 1 solution implements a state machine with two states: `ReadyForInput` and `Processing`.
+My Day 1 solution implements a state machine with two states: `ReadyForInput` and `Processing`.

 *   **ReadyForInput**: The circuit waits for a valid input signal.
 When received, it latches the `amount` and `direction` and transitions to `Processing`.
 *   **Processing**: The circuit updates the rotation based on the direction.
     *   **Large Numbers**: To handle amounts larger than 100, the circuit subtracts 100 from the amount in each cycle until it is within range.
-    *   **Counters**: It maintains counters for Part 1 and Part 2, incrementing them based on the rotation and overflow conditions.
+    *   **Counters**: I maintain counters for Part 1 and Part 2, incrementing them based on the rotation and overflow conditions.

 ## Usage